 6. Distribute emergency kits.
 You never know if and when emergency supplies will be needed.
 Create and distribute emergency kits for office, home and car.
 Consider creating one that sits inside a branded backpack for portability.

 7. Provide clear instructions during an event.
 One of the most important pieces to a successful winter crisis response plan is your emergency communications.
-Your CEM capabilities should include critical communications technology that lets you deliver geo-targeted and time-sensitive alerts to employees, students, customers and suppliers.
+Use mass notification technology that lets you deliver geo-targeted and time-sensitive alerts to employees, students, customers and suppliers.
 You should be able to send alerts through multiple channels including SMS, voice, email and desktop.
 Translation of messages into multiple languages is an added bonus, especially if you have multi-lingual staff or students.
 Your mass notification system should also integrate with your internal business applications and sync your employee directory on a regular basis, so you know your message will always get to the right people.

 Preparing Places and Tools